 Many organizations rely on spreadsheets and manual processes.
 But there are hidden costs to doing so.

-5) Get a grasp on your growth through business analytics
+5) Grow through business analytics

 RIAs have had an amazing run.
 According to a survey conducted by PriceMetrix, firms that increased their fee-based assets by at least 25%, were able to grow their revenue by 47% over 3-years.